Share subscription agreement

 - Definitions and interpretation

-- Various legal provisions usual in a document of this type
+- Legal provisions commonly used in a document of this type

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.